-Maria and Paula are Registered Psychotherapists (Qualifying), active community members in social justice initiatives and business owners.
+Maria Barcelos, Registered Psychotherapist (Qualifying) and Paula Cordeiro, Registered Psychotherapist are active community members in social justice initiatives and business owners.
 M & P are passionate about helping people heal through building capacity, resilience and living their best lives.

 Maria Barcelos, MA, RP (Qualifying)